 CASE FILE ENTRY // MATERIAL FAILURE LOG

-- Methodology: Cross-sectioned, polished, and examined under 20x lens
+- Inspection: Cross-sectioned, polished, examined under 20Γ magnification

-β οΈ All visuals are fictionalized simulations and are NDA-safe educational content.
+β οΈ All visuals are fictionalized simulations for educational use only.
+No proprietary or client-specific data is included.

 π» Corrosion Comparison Dashboard